 Much like every clutch on every car requires a different touch, every cut of beef also requires unique handling.
 Actually, it’s not much like that, but metaphors for prepping beef cuts are hard to come by.

+We start by discussing what tri-tip is.
+Then onto how with tri-tip, it’s important to slice it correctly for best results on the plate.
 You shouldn’t just take the knife to it willy-nilly, and we’ll tell you why.
-We’ll walk you through it, step by step.
+We’ll also walk you through it, step-by-step.

 You don’t want to mess up a delicious piece of meat that you paid decent money for, so pay attention and learn what can happen when you “tri” your best.